jyothsna1076/reach_red/README.md

 # 🔴 From Newbie to Legendary Grandmaster – The Red Climb

-## 🎯 Goal
+## 🎯 Goal--- Reach 3000+

-Reach **Legendary Grandmaster (3000+)** on Codeforces within dedicated 365 days. through daily problem-solving, contest consistency, and deep understanding .
+Firts step --- REach expert by December 2025, before new year begins.
+Yess...
+I will do it .